-The Sigrand SG-16G modem is a SHDSL-modem.
-It features an E1 system interface (ITU-T G.703/G.704, 2048 kbps) and is intended to be used as a line termination unit of TDM-based communication equipment.
+The Sigrand SG-16G2 modem is a SHDSL-modem.
+It features two E1 system interfaces (ITU-T G.703/G.704, 2048 kbps) and is intended to be used as a line termination unit of TDM-based communication equipment.
 The modem allows to make connections between devices equipped with E1 interfaces such as telco equipment, routers and access servers.